garrandall/popular-music-data/tracks/-there-s-gotta-be--more-to-life-stacie-orrico.md

 There's gotta be more to life...
-Than chasing down every temporary high to satisfy me Cause the more that I'm...
+Than chasing down every temporary high to satisfy me Cause the more that I'm
 Tripping out thinking there must be more to life
 Well it's life, but I'm sure... there's gotta be more Than wanting more